hackoregon/data-science-pet-containers/README.md

 If you’ve installed the EnterpriseDB PostgreSQL distribution, you probably already have pgAdmin, although it may not be the latest version.
-Here are the links if you want to install it without
+If you want to install pgAdmin without PostgreSQL:
-PostgreSQL:

 -   macOS installer: <https://www.pgadmin.org/download/pgadmin-4-macos/>
 -   Windows installer: